DuroMax XP13000HX - 10500/13000W Dual Fuel Generator With Electric Start

 Power & Run Time

-The dual-fuel technology of the DuroMax XP13000HX allows for an output of 120/240V and provides superb power and versatility.
-If gasoline-powered, the device provides a running wattage of 10,500W and a starting wattage of 13,000W.
-If propane-powered, it gives 9,975 rated watts and 12,350 starting watts.
+Thanks to its dual-fuel technology, the DuroMax XP13000HX provides a 120/240V output and offers both versatility and power.
+When utilizing gasoline, it delivers a running wattage of 10,500W and a starting wattage of 13,000W.
+Alternatively, when operating on propane, it provides 9,975 running watts and 12,350 starting watts.

-The generator, rated for a noise of 74 dBA (just slightly more noisy than a vacuum cleaner), provides flexibility in starting, offering both a traditional recoil pull-start mechanism and a convenient and easy-to-use electric starter (battery included).
+With a noise rating of 74 dBA (just slightly more noisy than a dishwasher), the generator features a conventional pull-start mechanism, but also an intuitive and practical electric starter (battery included).

-With a fuel capacity of 8.3 gallons, the XP13000HX can operate for around 8.5 hours at 50% load using gasoline (fuel consumption around 0.98 GPH), or for around 3.2 hours (on a 20 lbs tank - propane consumption around 1.47 GPH) using propane.
+In terms of run time, the XP13000HX, boasting a 8.3 gallons fuel tank, can run for around 8.5 hours at 50% load on a full tank of gasoline (with fuel consumption averaging 0.98 gallons per hour).
+Additionally, it provides around 3.2 hours (on a 20 lbs tank - propane consumption around 1.47 GPH) of operation with propane.

 Outlets

-The control panel features the upcoming 7 AC outlets:
+The control panel provides the upcoming 7 AC outlets:

-This DuroMax generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.
-Besides, since it boasts a twist-lock L14-30R receptacle, the XP13000HX is engineered to be transfer switch ready, ensuring easy integration with your breaker box to provide backup power to your home during outages.
+While this DuroMax generator is not RV Ready, its L5-30R receptacle can be used for a simple RV connection with an L5-30P to TT-30R adaptor.
+Besides, with its twist-lock L14-30R receptacle, the XP13000HX is configured to be transfer switch ready, allowing straightforward connection to your breaker box to supply backup power to your home during outages.

 Portability

-Measuring L29 x W30 x H26 in, the DuroMax XP13000HX showcases a classic open frame layout, offering stability and simple maintenance access to components, while facilitating air circulation.
-The generator is designed for ideal use outdoors and in rough environments.
+At L29 x W30 x H26 in, the DuroMax XP13000HX boasts a traditional open frame structure, ensuring stability and allowing for convenient maintenance access to components, promoting air circulation.
+The device has been designed for tough environments and demanding outdoor use.

-As the generator's weight is 240 pounds, manually moving it or transporting it may be challenging, despite the fact that it is technically considered 'portable' (movable).
+While technically classified as 'portable' due to its ability to be moved, the 240 lbs of this generator make manual lifting and transportation incredibly difficult.
 Still, once it is on the ground, its wheel kit and its folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.

 Features

-The control panel of the XP13000HX is equipped with a convenient meter, which displays voltage, frequency and lifetime hours, aiding in monitoring its status and activity.
+The control panel of the XP13000HX includes a convenient meter, offering voltage, frequency, and lifetime hours readings, helpful for the monitoring of its status and activity.

-In addition to this info, a light indicator on the device will notify you if its oil levels are insufficient.
+In addition to this info, a light indicator shows you if its oil levels are insufficient.

 The XP13000HX also benefits from DuroMax’s CO Alert carbon monoxide shutdown.
 If CO levels become unsafe or rapidly increase, the generator will automatically shut down, an indicator will light red, and the engine will not restart for 5 minutes.